 He is a regular guest on the international concert stage at the Concertgebouw Amsterdam, Gewandhaus Leipzig, Munich Philharmonie am Gasteig, Lucerne Festival, Cité de la Musique Paris, Casa da Musica Porto, Mozart Week Salzburg, Holland Festival, Laeiszhalle Hamburg.

 He can be heard on CD and DVD recordings in Sciarrino’s Luci mie traditrici (CD, Stradivarius, DVD, Arthaus), Orff’s Carmina Burana (CD, Analekta), Stravinsky’s Les Noces (CD, Analekta), as well as in Reimann’s Lear (DVD , Arthaus) and Offenbach’s La Belle Helene (DVD, Unitel, as well as TV broadcasting at ARTE).
-His Solo Album “SONGS OF THE NIGHT” has been released in March 2020.
+His Solo Album “SONGS OF THE NIGHT” has been released in March 2020 and received excellent reviews.
 It contains romantic, modern and avantgarde songs about the moments between dusk and dawn – not only as part of the day but also in our lives and souls.

 Mr. Miedl had completed a Master’s Degree in International Business Studies before winning the 1st national prize of the renowned German young-musicians’ competition „Jugend musiziert“.
 After this, he studied Lied and Oratorio with Wolfgang Holzmair at the Mozarteum University Salzburg.

 His voice teachers were Kjellaug Tesaker in Salzburg and Margreet Honig in Amsterdam, Patricia McCaffrey in New York and Abbie Furmansky in Berlin.

 Among other awards, he holds the Oratorio-Lied Prize from the prestigious International Francisco-ViñasVoice Competition Barcelona.